Is Barcelona safe for new travelers?

 - From March 14th to June 20th, 2020, there was a 56% drop in petty theft and a 38 percent drop in robberies using force.

-- Visiting tourists are commonly victims of purse snatching or pickpocketing in high traffic and tourist areas, but violent crimes against tourists are infrequent.
+- Tourists are commonly victims of purse snatching or pickpocketing in high-traffic and tourist areas, but violent crimes against tourists are infrequent.

 - Criminals tend to target elderly people and women, according to El Periodico, and stealing jewelry, mobile phones, and wallets.

-Many people living in Spain have chosen Barcelona over other parts of the country, so it’s worth looking into the reason why so many people visit despite the crime rate and in some cases unfavorable statistics.
+Many recent expats who are living in Spain have chosen Barcelona over other parts of the country, so it’s worth looking into the reason why so many people visit despite the crime rate and in some cases unfavorable statistics.

 As a popular tourist destination, it draws pickpockets as well as scammers and crooks.
 However, serious crime is very rare here.

 There was one case in which an armed mugging of a Korean diplomat went awry, but this was targeting a known mega-wealthy person.
-It’s also worth knowing about the Catalonia independence movement.
+It’s also worth reading up about the Catalonia independence movement before visiting the city.

 It inspired the recent protests in Barcelona.
 It is possible that you’ll encounter protests like this when you visit.
 Although such protests are meant to be peaceful, they have in the past turned violent.